trivip2000/blockchain/README.md

 # Sui dApp

-This dapp is built using Vite,Typescript,React.
+This dapp is built using Vite, Typescript, React.

 ## Demo web